doingWork234/MATLAB-Propeller-Generator/README.md

 4. Open MATLAB and set the source to the folder containing the .m files and OpenProp SourceCode
 5. Set the input parameters in openProp_inputs.m before running STL_PropGenerator.m
 6. Upon running the main script file (STL_PropGenerator), the design windows from OpenProp are displayed, these can be closed and the STL file will be present in the folder with rest of the files
-7. The STL file can be loaded into SolidWorks, this displays a warning which can be safely ignored
+7. The STL file can be loaded into SolidWorks, this displays a warning which can be safely igno
-8.